SaintOfJeddah/VPOOS/README.md

 You can test the backend by downloading postman from [here](https://www.postman.com/downloads/), importing the included testing collection in
 ***/Testing***, and running it.
 You can explore the endpoints included in the test.
 The endpoints are configured to **localhost:8000**

+## Fronted usage

+Navigate to the frontend folder, run ```npm install``` to install dependencies, and then run ```expo start``` to start the application.
+You can then scan the barcode that appeared on the screen using the **Expo Client** application (available for Android and iOS), and it will run the application locally on your phone.